GNS-Science/nzshm-opensha/doc/investigations/303-remove 1e-20 bins/write-up.md

 ### Full Rupture Set

-With `targetOnFaultSupraSeisMFDs` not having any bins below 6.8, ruptures of lower magnitude are unconstrained.
+Ruptures of lower magnitude are unconstrained with `targetOnFaultSupraSeisMFDs` not having any bins below 6.8.

 ![Screenshot 2024-03-25 162802.png](Screenshot%202024-03-25%20162802.png)